Key Takeaways

 As the sessions progress, the therapist will help you identify negative or distorted thought patterns and try to correct them through a technique known as reframing.
 You will also be asked to apply the techniques and coping skills learned in the office in your everyday life.

 Towards the end of treatment, you’ll review your progress and discuss how you can continue applying CBT skills after therapy.
-The therapist will work with you to create a relapse prevention plan to manage future challenges.
+Some programs offer round-the-clock care for individuals who need intensive support during this transition.
+The therapist will work with you to create a relapse prevention plan as part of an individualized plan for continued recovery to manage future challenges.

 Most CBT treatment programs are short-term, with sessions ranging between eight and twenty in total.
 Sessions are typically held once a week, but this can vary depending on your needs.

 Cognitive behavioral therapy is just one of many types of therapies available at New Jersey rehabs.
+Many treatment centers utilize integrated therapy approaches, which combine multiple research-based practices for comprehensive care.
 Two other such therapies are Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy.

 Here’s an overview.